-There are health and behavioural problems which have a potentially serious impact upon the lives of those teachers so afflicted and, in turn, their families and their job performance.
+There are health and behavioural problems which have a potentially serious impact upon the lives of those members so afflicted and, in turn, their families and their job performance.
 This is true whether the problem is one of physical, mental, or emotional illnesses, finances, marital or family stress, alcoholism, drug abuse, legal problems, or other concerns.

 The Association recognizes that almost any human problem can be successfully treated provided it is identified in its early stages and a referral is made to an appropriate treatment resource.
 The Association recognizes that the educational system is deprived of the full benefit of talent, experience, and professional training when personal problems reduce job performance or the coping ability of a member.